Bayesian analysis of a Unified Dark Matter model with transition: can it alleviate the $H_{0}$ tension?: A simple UDM toy model

 Since one of our goals is to address the potentiality of this model in tackling the Hubble tension without spoiling the observational success of the $\Lambda$CDM model, in what follows we expand the discussion on the aforementioned $\Lambda$CDM limits.
-We explicitly demonstrate that such limits are achieved either by $| \beta (a^3-a_t^3)/3 | \ll 1$ or $ |\beta (a^3-a_t^3)/3| \gg 1$, where the former leads to $\rho_{\rm aux} \rightarrow 0$ and the latter to $\rho_{\rm aux} \rightarrow \rho_\Lambda/2$.
-We will show that, in these limits, the auxiliary field can be decomposed into components acting like either a cosmological constant, usual matter, or an exotic form of matter.
-This decomposition allows us to add the contributions of the auxiliary field like small deviations of the $\Lambda$CDM expansion.
-Even though we do not know precisely when this decomposition occurs, it gives us a convenient way to investigate the importance of the auxiliary term, particularly at late times.
+We explicitly demonstrate that such limits are achieved either by $| \beta (a^3-a_t^3)/3 | \ll 1$ or $ |\beta (a^3-a_t^3)/3| \gg 1$, where the former leads to $\rho_{\rm comp} \rightarrow 0$ and the latter to $\rho_{\rm comp} \rightarrow \rho_\Lambda/2$.
+We will show that, in these limits, the complementary component can be decomposed into components acting like either a cosmological constant, usual matter, or an exotic form of matter.
+This decomposition allows us to add the contributions of the complementary component like small deviations of the $\Lambda$CDM expansion.
+Even though we do not know precisely when this decomposition occurs, it gives us a convenient way to investigate the importance of the complementary term, particularly at late times.
 In order to lighten the notation, hereafter we define $\alpha := \beta (a^3-a_t^3)/3$.